fbdtemme/torrenttools/docs/why-torrenttools.rst

 Features
 ========

-* **Multiple subcommand**:
+* **Multiple subcommands**:
     Torrenttools has multiple subcommands to satisfy all kinds of BitTorrent metafile task.
 Not only creating torrent files, but also editing and inspecting metafiles is supported.

 * **v2 support**:
-    Torrenttools is ready for the new v2 protocol with support for creating hybrid and v2-only metafiles.
+    Torrenttools is ready for the new v2 protocol with support for hybrid and v2-only metafiles.

 * **Multi-threaded hashing**:
     Generating hashes of data is fully asynchronous to fully leverage fast storage.